openhab/openhab-addons/bundles/org.openhab.binding.mynice/README.md

 Once configuration of the bridge is completed, your gate(s) will also be auto-discovered and added to the Inbox.

-## Binding Configuration

-There is nothing to configure at binding level.

 ## Thing Configuration

 First configuration should be done via UI discovery, this will let you get automatically the password provided by the IT4Wifi module.